queicherius/gw2-beta-launcher/README.md

 Yes, it's about as safe as remembering it in the official client.
 It's never sent over the wire.
 It is saved using AES 256 CTR with a salt that refreshes every time you log in.

 **Where are the options stored?**<br>
-`%APPDATA%/Roaming/Guild Wars 2 Unofficial Beta Launcher/config.json` on Windows<br>
+`%APPDATA%/Guild Wars 2 Unofficial Beta Launcher/config.json` on Windows<br>
-`~/Library/Application Support/Guild Wars 2 Unofficial Beta Launcher/config.json` on Mac OS
+`~/Library/Application Support/Guild Wars 2 Unofficial Beta Launcher/config.json` on macOS

 **My game freezes and shows a black / white screen!**<br>
 This means your account credentials were not correct.